NadavTasher/Webhood/README.md

 app = router.initialize()
 ```

-### Configuration

-Entrypoint configuration can be extended using `/etc/entrypoint/conf.d/`.

-## Quirks

 ### Container entrypoint

-The entrypoint of the container (the default built image), is `entrypoint.py`.
+The entrypoint of the image, is [`entrypoint.py`](https://github.com/NadavTasher/Webhood/blob/master/image/src/entrypoint.conf).

 This entrypoint is a simple Python process watcher.
-It stops when any one of it's direct children exits.
+It stops when one of it's direct children exits, and terminates the others.

-It can be configured to spawn new services and can be patched to change the default configuration using it's `conf.d` directory.

-A sample configuration can be found [here](https://github.com/NadavTasher/Webhood/blob/master/image/configurations/entrypoint.conf).
+A sample configuration can be found [here](https://github.com/NadavTasher/Webhood/blob/master/image/resources/entrypoint.conf).

-### Creating an in-mem application

-If you do not want to use the pre-bundled `rednest` library to create a Redis persistent storage key-value store, you might want to use a regular `dict()` as a way to temporarly store globals.

-To make this possible, you might need to extend the `entrypoint` configuration to tell `gunicorn` to only spawn a single worker.
-That way all of the requests will be handled by the same process with the same globals.

 ## Contributing